theodorewahle/workshop-ws-04-16-static-gen/README.md

 Today we’re going to show you how to generate a static site using Jekyll.

 We’ll be going over two different methods of static site generation with Jekyll:
-1. Using Jekyll to building a static site from the ground up
+1. Using Jekyll's templates to building a static site from the ground up
 2. Using Jekyll to turn a pre-existing site into a static site

 Our static site will be a ____.
 After completing this tutorial, you should have an end product that looks like this: